Halloween is one of the most exciting seasonal events for children, and toddlers are the perfect age to start enjoying this unique time of the year.

 Marsh Farm are making it a Halloween to remember with their Spooktacular Day Out which is running the weekend before half term, and the October half term itself.

-Like their counterpart in London (see above) ZSL Whipsnade Zoo are keeping the Halloween fun alive over the October half term with their family wizard trails.
+Like their counterpart in London (see above) ZSL Whipsnade Zoo are keeping the Halloween fun alive over the October half term.

 Brick or Treat at LEGOLAND Windsor